italia/design-react-kit/README.EN.md

 ### How to contribute

-To submit new content (feature or bug fixes) is required to fork the repository, starting from `master` create a new branch for the new feature: once completed the development (with tests when possible), create a PR to the original repository.
+To submit new content (feature or bug fixes) is required to fork the repository, starting from `main` create a new branch for the new feature: once completed the development (with tests when possible), create a PR to the original repository.

 #### Snapshot tests